Intrinsic speed characteristics of a self-propelled camphor disk under repulsive perturbations: Numerical simulations

 Next, we investigated the influence of the potential on the camphor disk motion.
 The amplitudes of the considered potentials were scaled by a parameter $U_0$.
 For the Gaussian potential in Eq.~\eqref{UG} with a small amplitude ($U_0 = 0.005$), the camphor disk moved in one direction and the speed was modulated around the potential maximum at $x = 0$ as shown in Figs.~\ref{fig_sim2}(a,c).
 For the larger amplitude ($U_0 = 0.01$), the disk is unable to cross the potential barrier; instead, it is reflected and undergoes reciprocal motion, as illustrated in Fig.~\ref{fig_sim2}(b).
 The corresponding position-dependent velocity for this motion is shown in Fig.~\ref{fig_sim2}(d).
 The temporal evolution of the surface camphor concentration $u(x,t)$ released by the rotor is shown in Figs.~\ref{fig_sim2}(e) and \ref{fig_sim2}(f) and provides insight into the observed asymmetry in rotor speed (cf. Fig.~\ref{fig_exp2}).
 In the case of weak perturbation [Fig.~\ref{fig_sim2}(e)], as the disk approaches the perturbation, the camphor concentration gradually increases in front of the disk due to camphor released from the perturbing source, leading to a reduction in speed.
 After passing the perturbation, the camphor concentration remains low in front of the disk and becomes elevated behind it, because camphor released from the perturbation adds to that emitted by the disk.
 As a result, the disk speed increases rapidly and can exceed the unperturbed steady speed $V$.

 In contrast, for strong perturbations the disk speed decreases rapidly upon approach, but the concentration profile $u(x)$ must reverse in order to drive motion in the opposite direction.
 In this case, camphor released from the perturbation increases the concentration in the region between the disk and the perturbation.
-Consequently, the increase in disk speed after contact with the barrier is significantly slower than the speed decrease observed during approach.
-In the case of a Teflon perturbation, the camphor concentration in this region grows only due to molecules released by the disk itself, and a fraction of second delay is required before the disk reverses direction.
+Consequently, the increase in disk speed after contact with the perturbation is significantly slower than the speed decrease observed during approach.

 We also performed numerical simulations for other types of potentials and found that the unidirectional motion was exhibited for a small perturbation ($U_0 = 0.005$) while the reciprocal motion was exhibited for a large one ($U_0 = 0.01$).
 The trajectories at $U_0 = 0.005$, $0.01$ for the cases with the exponential, piecewise-linear, and piecewise-quadratic potentials are shown in Fig.~\ref{fig_sim3}.